e-minguez/suse-edge-support-matrix/README.md

 This repository contains a script that generates an HTML page displaying the support matrix for SUSE Edge.
 The support matrix shows the versions of various components (like SLE Micro, SUSE Manager, Rancher, K3s/RKE2, etc.) supported in each SUSE Edge release.

+It also creates a json file per SUSE Edge release with the same data.

 ## How it works

 1. The script scrapes the SUSE Edge documentation pages to extract information about supported components and their versions.